orangewords/fundfishkill-transit/content/_index.md

             Bus stops at the Beacon Post Office, not the Beacon Metro-North train station
         - statistic: "Poor Hours"
           description: |
-            Commuters to New York City cannot take this bus.
+            Commuters to New York City cannot use the F bus.
             8 trains leave before the first bus starts at 7:30AM.
             0 buses from Beacon to Fishkill during the 6PM hour.
         - statistic: "No Sundays"